Patrol info for U-57

 25 Aug 1940

-On the morning, the boat was located with Asdic by HMS Westcott in the vicinity of convoy HX-65B and attacked twice with depth charges which fell some distance away.
-U-57 surfaced and chased the convoy until she caught up in the evening and sank a straggler.
-Afterwards the U-boat was attacked with depth charges by HMS Westcott and HMS Gladiolus and then escaped undamaged as the contact was lost after the initial attacks.
+On the morning of the 25th the boat was located on Asdic by HMS Westcott in the vicinity of convoy HX 65B, which depth charged U-57 twice, but without getting close.
+U-57 surfaced and chased the convoy until she caught up in the evening, and sank a straggler.
+She was then depth charged by HMS Westcott and HMS Gladiolus, escaping undamaged after contact was lost following the initial attacks.
 (Sources: ADM 199/1707)

 About this data